Slow violence

-Interpretations of slow violence are varied.
+In the decade following its coinage, the concept gained widespread usage for analyses of communities enduring environmental degradation.
+Two prominent expansions of the concept emerged stressing temporality and visibility or perceivability of slow violence.
 Thom Davies challenges the idea that slow violence is 'out of sight', but that instead it could be out of sight to a particular person or people.
 He contrasts an immobile and fixed nature of structural violence with his and Nixon's ideas of a geographically and temporally dynamic movement of slow violence over time.
 Davies also states that a lack of understandings of process, interactions, and effects can result in slow violence.
 Ahman produces work that contributes to the shared idea that both slow violence and its responses are characterized by manipulations of time.
-Shannon O'Lear provides another definition stating that slow violence is indirect and latent, and that "it can result from epistemic and political dominance of particular narratives or understandings."
+Merging the two perspectives, Shannon O'Lear approaches slow violence as indirect and latent, stating that slow violence "can result from epistemic and political dominance of particular narratives or understandings."

+Slow violence has also been extensively studied in relation to political mobilization.
+Some scholars point to instances where accumulation of slow violence leads to widespread grassroot mobilization against its effects.
+Conversely, others point to cases where pollution is avoided, sidelined, and ignored faced with the seeming impossibility of its resolution.
+Still others show instances where slow violence actively discloses possibilities of political mobilization.

 Digital slow violence is characterized by the gradual and often unnoticed adverse effects in the digital realm, such as extended online harassment and unauthorized sharing of personal information, which collectively can affect individuals' well-being over extended periods.

-Types of slow violence
+Types

 The definition and use of slow violence has evolved throughout time to include the following examples: